-- Drink plenty of fluids.
+- Drinking plenty of fluids.

 Preparing for your appointment

 Questions to ask your doctor

-- What is the most likely cause of these signs and symptoms?
+- What's the most likely cause of these signs and symptoms?

 - What treatment approach do you recommend?